Organising a Group Ski Holiday

 3. When to go?The winter ski season is divided into low, mid and high season periods.
-We recommend that you avoid the high season periods (Christmas, New Year, February Half Term and Easter) unless you are a family group; have teachers in your party or want to party hard at New Year.
+We recommend that you avoid the high season periods (Christmas, New Year, February Half Term and Easter) unless you are a family group, have teachers in your group or want to party hard at New Year.
 High season prices are very high and group discounts unlikely.
-The low season periods of early December, mid January, mid March or late April will give you the best prices with maximum group discounts.
+The low season periods of early December, mid-January, mid-March or late April will give you the best prices.
 However, you will need to choose your resort carefully if considering early December or late April - snow cover is likely to be an issue so aim for high altitude resorts.

 4. Use a specialist agentSpecialist ski travel agencies like us have a wide range of accommodation options, a wealth of experience and plenty of expert advice on everything ski holiday related.
 We’re totally independent, and our booking service is completely free.
 We always recommend the holiday that we believe is right for you.
 We are ATOL and ABTA bonded, giving you great financial security.

 When you are a party leader you are often paying large sums of money on your group's behalf.
 Make sure the agent or holiday company you are using and booking with offer financial protection and are who they say they are.
 There are many fake ski holiday websites out there, so it’s important to remember: if the price looks too good to be true, it probably is!